paulkarpenko/us-code-ui/uscode/title-31-money-and-finance/chapter-097-miscellaneous.md

 (3) Nothing in this section shall affect the authority of the Secretary under [section 981 of title 18](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title18-section981&num=0&edition=prelim) or section 616 of the Tariff Act of 1930 ([19 U.S.C.
 1616a](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title19-section1616a&num=0&edition=prelim)).

-**(i) Regulations.—** The Secretary may prescribe such rules and regulations as may be necessary to carry out this section.
+**(h) Regulations.—** The Secretary may prescribe such rules and regulations as may be necessary to carry out this section.

-**(j) Customs Forfeiture Fund.—** Notwithstanding any other provision of law—
+**(i) Customs Forfeiture Fund.—** Notwithstanding any other provision of law—

-(1) during any period when forfeited currency and proceeds from forfeitures under any law (other than section 7301 or 7302 of the Internal Revenue Code of 1986) enforced or administered by the Department of the Treasury or the United States Coast Guard, are required to be deposited in the Fund pursuant to this section—
+(1) during any period when forfeited currency and proceeds from forfeitures under any law (other than section 7301 or 7302 of the Internal Revenue Code of 1986) enforced or administered by a Department of the Treasury law enforcement organization, are required to be deposited in the Fund pursuant to this section—

   (A) all moneys required to be deposited in the Customs Forfeiture Fund pursuant to section 613A of the Tariff Act of 1930 ([19 U.S.C.
 1613b](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title19-section1613b&num=0&edition=prelim)) shall instead be deposited in the Fund; and